Design Custom Gear

 Are you about to place a custom apparel order and looking to save a few bucks?
 You came to the right place.

-This post will give you a whole series of tips to bring your cost per item down and help you place the order that’s right for your budget, along with the trade-offs to be aware of.
+This post will give you a series of tips beyond discount codes to bring your cost per item down, meet your budget, and highlight some important trade-offs.
 Let’s save you some money.

 How much do custom T-shirts cost?